 in the Irish Charts, making it one of the fastest selling Irish

-singles ever.
-The article goes on to describe that Pat was, himself,
+40 weeks.
+The article went on to describe that Paddy was, himself,

 interned by the British Army under the Northern Ireland Special

 Powers Act.
 The record was released on the new CRC (Civil Resistance